-If you want to switch to an open source system (and it’s actually a matter of “when”, not “if”), it will both be expensive and complicated to get away from the closed system.
+If you want to switch to an open-source system (and it’s actually a matter of “when”, not “if”), it will both be expensive and complicated to get away from the closed system.

 You buy a website or webshop.
 Do you get your own custom design?
 Most likely not.

-Three (3) known template stores are:
+Three (3) known theme stores are:

 Coding a website or webshop from scratch?

 When you buy a website, webshop, or an app, it should be based on an existing open-source system or framework.
 If not, you will then face the following consequences: